-Today, I’m sharing several Groundhog Day activities, read alouds, and freebies with you all!
+Today, I’m sharing several Groundhog Day activities and read alouds.
+Also, some freebies!
 I hope that these help make your planning a little easier.

 First up are these prediction hats.
 These could be a follow up to a read aloud or to a graphing activity.
 Students could create the hat that matches their prediction on whether or not they think the groundhog will see his shadow.
 They could also complete the sentence stem and glue it to their hats.
 These are free, here.